nf-core/sarek/docs/output.md

 #### DeepVariant

-[DeepVariant](https://github.com/google/deepvariant) is a deep learning-based variant caller that takes aligned reads, produces pileup image tensors from them, classifies each tensor using a convolutional neural network, and finally reports the results in a standard VCF or gVCF file.
+[DeepVariant](https://github.com/google/deepvariant) is a deep learning-based variant caller that takes aligned reads, produces pileup image tensors from them, classifies each tensor using a convolutional neural network and finally reports the results in a standard VCF or gVCF file.
 For further documentation take a look [here](https://github.com/google/deepvariant/tree/r1.4/docs).

 <details markdown="1">
 <summary>Output files for normal samples</summary>